IonizedBanana/challenge-game/README.md

-this is for the 2 week game challenge with cash and connor I will be using python connor will be using cpp cash can use whatever he wants
+this is for the 1 month game challenge with cash and connor I will be using python connor will be using cpp cash can use whatever he wants